bozeman42/100-days-of-code/log.md

 **Today's Progress**: Did the first two projects in [JavaScript30](https://javascript30.com/).
 The drumkit I was mostly able to recreate after only seeing the appearance and functionality of the project.
 I then watched the video to see if there was anything I liked about the way he did the project.
 I learned about 'transitionend' events so you can run code when a CSS transition is complete.
 Pretty cool!
 I also did the CSS clock, which was cool.
 It was good to see some creative use of CSS.
 Also a specific thing I learned about was cubic bezier curves for transition timing functions.
 [This site](http://cubic-bezier.com/#.17,.67,.83,.67) was very useful in learning how to visualize the meaning of the arguments to the `cubic-bezier(x1,y1,x2,y2)` function.

-Additionally I made good on my threat to make a device (Raspberry Pi with a wee bit of wire, a resistor and an LED) that is just a light that blinks when the US House of Representatives is in session.
+Additionally I made good on my threat to make a device (Raspberry Pi with a wee bit of wire, a resistor and an LED) that is just a light that blinks when the US House of Representatives is in session using the API at https://in-session.house.gov/.
 It's sitting on the arm of my couch.

 **Thoughts:** While the javascript has been fairly trivial in JavaScript30 so far, there have been some good kernels of knowledge in each project so far.
 I feel like it's worth my time.